jibrelnetwork/jsearch-backend/jsearch/syncer/tests/README.md

       - [ ] token transfers
       - [ ] wallet events
       - [ ] assets summary
+      - [ ] chain event with type 'created'
    2. Split chain event.
       - [ ] All parts of forked blocks was marked as forked
           - [ ] a block data